Natural Wreath Goes Glam

 Learn how to embellish and update an old thrift store wreath to look brand new for the fall or holiday season.

-Learn how to embellish and update an old thrift store wreath ornament to look brand new for the fall or holiday season using a Wagner paint sprayer.
+Learn how to embellish and update an old thrift store wreath ornament to look brand new for the fall or Thanksgiving season using a Wagner paint sprayer.
 In no time, you'll have a gorgeous, custom painted wreath!
 You can make a pine cone wreath with a foam form and a glue gun, but you are likely to find a used one at a yard sale or thrift shop.

-Clean the Wreath
+Clean the Fall Wreath

 If you bought the wreath secondhand, start by simply cleaning the wreath with the air from your FLEXiO® paint sprayer with the detail nozzle removed.
 If your wreath is brand new, you can skip this step.

 This project can be completed at any time of the year, but we recommend choosing a paint color to match the current season!
 Pine cones fit perfectly with fall so we chose to use a copper metallic paint.

 These colors will match great with other autumn decorations and the completed wreath will look nice hanging from a front door throughout the entire season.

 Next, hang the wreath on a paper-covered wall or dropcloth and give it a quick spray of copper metallic paint using a FLEXiO paint sprayer.